 - French verb conjugations, which mean a clear explanation of when to use the different French tenses, a comparison with your native language, and many, many examples in French to develop a feeling for the French uses of the tenses and their conjugations.

 - French vocabulary, including traditional vocabulary and common modern slang (by that I don’t mean vulgar slang but everyday expressions).

 It’s serious stuff.
 It takes years of expertise to become a good French teacher, and a vision to become a French method writer.

-This is why many students feel stuck in their French studies: with so many different French tools out there promising “fun” and “fast” French studies, it’s easy to waltz from one video to the next, one free lesson to the next, but lack a logical and progressive approach.
+With so many different French tools out there promising “fun” and “fast” French studies, it’s easy to waltz from one video to the next, one podcast the next, but lack a logical and progressive approach.

 At this stage, I will of course suggest you’d take a look at my audiobooks to learn French if you are not already familiar with them.
 I’ve poured my 20 years experience of teaching French to adults into this method, which will prepare you for both traditional and modern spoken French.